jakelarue/beautiful-jekyll/workwithme.md

 - Any projects under **$1,500 USD** are paid in advance _before_ any work is started
 -

-## Sounds good?
+Sounds good?
 Ok great.
 Keep reading...

+## Here's what I want you to do next

 <button name="button">Click here</button>
 <sub><sup>(powered by stripe)</sup></sub>